 That "conference tourism" is environmentally problematic has been clear for a long time (Høyer & Næss, 2001).
 A case study of a typical science PhD student (Achten et al., 2013) found that mobility represented 75% of emissions (of which conference attendance 35%) and infrastructure 20%.
 Video conferencing could have reduced emissions by 44%.
 Flying may represent between 20% and 50% of all emissions produced by a university, depending on location and research focus.
 Flying from one conference to another on different continents may be an example of "binge flying" (cf. Cohen, et al., 2011).
 But individual academic careers may benefit more from staying home and writing journal articles.

-Clearly, the easiest and most effective way for a typical researcher (middle-class lifestyle, rich country) to significantly and immediately reduce their individual carbon footprint is to reduce the distance flown per year or avoid flying altogether.
+Clearly, the easiest and most effective way for a typical researcher (middle-class lifestyle, rich country) to significantly and immediately reduce their individual carbon footprint is to reduce the distance flown per year or avoid flying altogether (Anglaret et al., 2019).
 The other main options are eating less meat, driving less, and having fewer children (Wynes & Nicholas, 2017).
 Remarkably, frequency of air travel is not correlated with general environmental awareness (Kroesen, 2013), suggesting that even the environmentally aware are either uninformed about these quantitative relationships or susceptible to denial.

 If our aim is to create a "sustainable" conference culture, in which academics can still fly to international conferences 50 or 100 years from now, we need to pro-actively prevent a global climate crisis that would turn global academic conferences into unaffordable luxuries.
-If the carbon budget was distributed proportionally across sectors, the aviation sector would have to reduce emissions by 14% per year to achieve the Paris 1.5°C target - but instead it is growing by 5% per year (more).
-We therefore need to consider and combine different strategies for reducing global greenhouse emissions (including, but not confined to, those of the aviation industry), such as carbon taxes, bans on advertising that directly promotes fossil fuel or meat consumption, bans on airport expansion (no new runways), and investment in environmentally friendly high-speed trains and intercontinental shipping - in addition to more specific strategies such as semi-virtual conferences.
-For strategies of this kind to work, a lot of global political negotiation will be necessary, in which academics could play a central role.
+If the carbon budget was distributed proportionally across sectors, the aviation sector would have to reduce emissions by 14% per year to achieve the Paris 1.5°C target.
+We must therefore urgently consider and combine different strategies for reducing global greenhouse emissions (including, but not confined to, those of the aviation industry), such as carbon taxes, bans on advertising that directly promotes fossil fuel or meat consumption, bans on airport expansion (no new runways), and investment in environmentally friendly high-speed trains and intercontinental shipping - in addition to more specific strategies such as semi-virtual conferences.
+For strategies of this kind to work, diverse forms of global political negotiation will be necessary, in which academics could play a central role.

 One option is to go fully virtual, asking all participants to record their talks, watch other talks on the conference website, and contribute to online discussions (more).
-For ICMPC15/ESCOM10, preferred a semi-virtual format with more personal contact, in which the amount of flying per person decreases as the number of global hubs increases.
+For ICMPC15/ESCOM10, preferred a semi-virtual format with more personal contact, in which the amount of flying per person decreases as the number of global hubs increases (Parncutt et al., 2019).

 Coroama, Hilty and Birtel (2012) estimated that a multi-hub, semi-virtual conference could reduce travel-related greenhouse gas emissions by 37% to 50% relative to an equivalent single-location conference.
 At ICMPC15/ESCOM10 we aimed to halve carbon emissions per participant.